Zhaotong Yunnan, China Travel Guide

 Very limited in Zhaotong.
 Some hotels might display basic Western options, but a wide variety is not common.

-Manage expectations for diverse international options; focus on local dishes.
+Manage expectations for a wide range of international options; focus on local dishes.

 Challenging; communicate clearly "我吃素".